jurihock/visualapplets.py/README.md

 ## Link

-Creation of a link by "subtracting" modules or ports actually triggers the `ConnectModules` TCL command:
+Creation of a link by "subtracting" modules or ports triggers the `ConnectModules` TCL command:

 ```
 foo = Module('CONST', ...)